jsupino/StarWarsScriptProject/README.md

 Define a function to find the character that speaks the most frequent, meaning they have the most lines in this episode and they are the most active.

 Find the top 3 most active characters using the numpy.ndarray created for the names of the characters.
 Using Counter, the number of lines the top three character speaks will be stored in a list.
 This list is converted into a dictionary.

-Splitting the dictionary into keys and values, a pie chart can be created comparing the top 3 most active characters.
+Splitting the dictionary into keys and values, use matplotlib to create a pie chart can be created comparing the top 3 most active characters.
 - Title of pie chart: "Top 3 Most Active Characters"
 - Colors: Orange, Magenta, and Cyan
 - Labels: Character names